Articles on: Layers

 With your script already open, tap Layers on the Top Toolbar.

 In the Layers side panel and underneath the My Layers section, you'll find the Info Layers section.
-There are 5 different Info Layers available, each with their own toggle to turn them on.
-Toggling on an Info Layer will automatically generate that layer's information as annotations in your script.
+There are 5 different Info Layers available, each with their own toggle.
+Toggling one on automatically generates that layer's information as annotations in your script.

-• Scene Dividers – Places a line at the end of each scene to visually separate it from the start of the next scene.
+• Scene Dividers — Places a line at the beginning of each scene to visually separate it from the next;

 Layers Sidebar w/ Info Layers